Mfrpaiva/Mfrpaiva.github.io/content/projects/ecommerce-platform/index.md

 _______________________________________________________________________________________________<br>

 <strong style="color: #4a9fd8;">Sustainability Outreach – GCVBio/UFF (2024 – Present)><br>
-Currently, as part of the GCVBio-UFF team, I coordinate and contribute to an extension project focused on:<br>
+Currently, as part of the GCVBio-UFF team, I contribute to an extension project focused on:<br>
--Dissemination of sustainability, circular economy, and green chemistry concepts to the community of Niterói (RJ, Brazil).<br>
+-🍃Dissemination of sustainability, circular economy, and green chemistry concepts to the community of Niterói (RJ, Brazil).<br>

 This initiative promotes:<br>
 -Environmental education for high school students;<br>